jhklee/jhklee.github.io/_pages/about.md

 ### Jonghyuk Lee
 PhD Student in Finance at University of Washington, Foster School of Business

-My research is broadly within economics and finance, focusing on corporate finance.
+My research interests include private equity, financial intermediation, behavior finance and more to be explored during the Ph.D. program.